mottaquikarim/dev/blog/content/posts/reverse-engineering-wordle.md

 A few key notes:

 * `Date` is used everywhere in the codebase
-* I noted that (luckily?) `Da`'s usage of `Date` is actually a date object (remember: `e.today = new Date`); all other Date usages are either in timestamps or the longer form year/month/day instantiation
+* I noted that (luckily?) `Da`'s usage of `Date` is actually a date object (remember: `e.today = new Date`); all other Date uses are either in timestamps or the longer form year/month/day instantiation
 * ^ this is **mad lucky**!
 I took advantage of this luck to craft a new Date constructor that returns `new OriginalDate(year, month...)` where `year`, `month`, etc are inputs to a function that inits all of this madness

-This basically worked! 🎉
+This approeach worked! 🎉

 ## Output Artifact.

-Next challenge: how the hell do I run this before the game logic is exectured? (in other words: the game code execs immediately, monkey patching the Date afterwards does nothing because game has already "started" and state is set).
+Next challenge: how the hell do I run this before the game logic is exectuted?
+(In other words: the game code execs immediately, monkey patching the Date afterwards does nothing because game has already "started" and state is set).

 I went down multiple paths for this one, ultimately to no avail.
-(Tried exotic stuff like `newWin = window.open("about:blank")` and then wrote directly to `newWin` with `document.write(...)` and whatnot.
+(Tried exotic stuff like `newWin = window.open("about:blank")` and then wrote directly to `newWin` with `document.write(...)` and whatnot).

 Eventually, I settled on a particularly egreious solution: fetch the HTML content of the original app, walk the nodes and load all the scripts _after_ running my Date hack.